Everything You Need to Know About Jade Plants and Soil!

 Soil Considerations When Repotting or Propagating Jade Plants

-Repotting your Jade plant provides a great opportunity to refresh the soil.
+Repotting or propagating your Jade plant provides a great opportunity to refresh the soil.
 In the new pot, use a well-draining growing medium that has the correct pH levels.
 The ideal time to repot is early spring.

 You’ll probably only need to repot a Jade plant once every couple of years.
 Once the Jade plant has been repotted, hold off on watering for about a week.
 This helps the roots acclimatize to the new pot.